PartnerRobotChallengeVirtual/handyman-ros/README.md

 # ROS Package for Handyman

-This project is ROS package for the competition of Handyman.
+This project is ROS package for the Handyman task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.

 ## Prerequisites